Purpose of TRES DIAS

 The Fourth Day

 One's life after attending a TRES DIAS is called the "Fourth Day".
 Following TRES DIAS a person is able to expand his/her own spiritual life and become a more active disciple of Christ in the world and in the church.
 During this time, perseverance is important.
 Perseverance is enhanced after the Three Days through contact with the TRES DIAS community.
 This contact is available regularly as a means for growth.
 Also reunions of smaller groups within the local church are encouraged so that the participants may help one another in living the Christian life.

 How may I attend a TRES DIAS Weekend?

-If you are interested, detach and complete the application - Be sure to include required signatures.
-Then mail to the address at the end of this application.
 For more joy and purpose in your Christian walk, TRES DIAS could be just what you're looking for.